gicentre/litvis/documents/tutorials/geoFormats.md

 ## 5. Complex Geometry

 So far the features we have considered have been 'simple polygons', i.e. each polygon is defined by a single ring of coordinates.
-Features can be more complex than this though, for example, a single feature might be made up of a collection of simple polygons in a geoJson file:
+Features can be more complex than this though, for example, a single feature might be made up of a collection of simple polygons in a geoJSON file:

 ```Javascript
 {